-The CC supports the CEO and BRMC in managing the Group's overall credit risk exposures and serves as an executive forum for discussions on all credit-related matters.
+The CC supports our CEO and BRMC in managing the Group's overall credit risk exposures and serves as an executive forum for discussions on all credit-related matters.
 The CC also reviews and assesses the Group's credit portfolios and credit risk profiles.

-The Country and Credit Risk Management division develops Group-wide credit policies and guidelines and facilitates business development within a framework that results in prudent, consistent and efficient credit risk management.
+Our Country and Credit Risk Management division develops Group-wide credit policies and guidelines, and facilitates business development within a framework that results in prudent, consistent and efficient credit risk management.
 It is responsible for the analysis, management and reporting of credit risk to the CC and the BRMC.
-The comprehensive credit risk reports cover business segments at the overall portfolio level by various dimensions including industry, product, country and banking subsidiaries.
+The comprehensive credit risk reports cover the Group's overall credit portfolio across various dimensions including country, industry, product, banking subsidiary and business segment.